shift-happens-benchmark/icml-2022/docs/source/call_for_papers.rst

 - describe how the data was collected, as well as give an overview over the data,
 - state how the data can be accessed,
 - specify if there are special requirements on the models to be evaluated,
-- detail the evaluation procedure,
-- outline how the evaluation outputs can be interpreted,
+- detail the evaluation procedure and outline how the evaluation outputs can be interpreted,
 - provide a short analysis how the task is challenging for some existing models (including the relevant provided ones),
 - and establish context within related works.